Zarwine/Q-Test/README.md

 # Introduction
-This project is a simple website where client can fill form with name, email and message.
+This PHP project is a simple website where client can fill form with name, email and message.

-There is a non protected back office when you can see all messages and define if there are viewed or not.
+There is a non protected back office where you can see and manager all messages.

 You can find more informations at "test-technique.md".